scipy/scipy/doc/source/tutorial/signal.rst

     >>> np.allclose(Sz2, Sz3)
     True

-The difference to the other STFTs is that the time slices do not start at 0 but at ``nperseg//2``, i.e.:
+The difference from the other STFTs is that the time slices do not start at 0 but at ``nperseg//2``, i.e.:

     >>> t2